UnoSD/Blog/Infrastructure as code in 2021/article.md

 }
 ```

 Even without syntax highlighting from the blog engine, this immediately looks awesome, way more readable and succinct.
-In my opinion a great option if you are Azure-only and want to avoid the burden of state management.
+In my opinion a great option if you are **Azure-only** and want to avoid the burden of state management.
 You will miss out on clean-up of resources that **Pulumi** and **Terraform** achieve with an external state, but it is worth evaluating.

 ### Pros

-- Same pros as ARM
+- Same pros as **ARM**
 - Expressive (concise) language
+- Good modularisation support

 ### Cons

-- Azure-only
+- **Azure-only**
 - No resources clean-up

+---

 ## Terraform

-Terraform is the exceptional attempt at a multi-cloud, human-readable, infrastructure as code tool; a successful attempt; it is quickly becoming the industry standard for cloud deployments.
+**Terraform** is the (first, I believe) exceptional attempt at a multi-cloud, human-readable, infrastructure as code tool; a successful attempt; it is quickly becoming the **industry standard** for cloud deployments.

-The **HashiCorp** tool uses an external state storage, this registers all the resources deployed and enables destruction of the resources removed from the templates and clean up of an entire environment.
+The **HashiCorp** tool uses an external state storage, this registers all the resources deployed and enables destruction of the resources removed from the templates and clean up of an entire environment on demand.

-Uses a custom DSL called **HCL**, quite friendly and understandable by anyone at a glance.
+Uses a custom DSL called **HCL**, quite friendly and understandable by anyone at a glance without prior training.

-One major downside is that is a limited language; it covers the basic conditionals, loops, variables (poorly in my opinion).
+One major downside is that is a limited language; it covers the basic conditionals, loops, variables (poorly, in my opinion).

 It's a beautiful solution for simple deployments, but it gets pretty frustrating when attempting to be more clever with the logic.

-Same resources as above in **Terraform** this time.
+Same resources as above in the example here, in **Terraform** this time.
 I am using **Azure** blob as a state storage, but it has several options including the local file system.

-One big downside if that often you find yourself in a situation where a new resource or a new feature of a resource comes up in Azure (and I presume the same for other providers), but you have to wait for the **Terraform** team to implement it to leverage it in idiomatic **Terraform**.
-You can always deploy **ARM templates** from within **Terraform**, but it is ugly and you miss a richer diff experience.
+One big downside is that often you find yourself in a situation where a new resource or a new feature of a resource comes up in **Azure** (and I presume the same for other providers), but you have to wait for the **Terraform** team to implement it to leverage it in idiomatic **Terraform**; you can always deploy **ARM templates** from within **Terraform**, but it is ugly and you miss a richer diff experience.

 Modules support in **Terraform** is also great and it allows you to reference modules directly from external **Git** repositories.